-In terms of the timing of your bets, you can make all of them right up until the coin toss in most cases, and for those who are interested in live betting, or in-game betting, then you can use your apps to make bets and see adjusting odds throughout the Super Bowl.
+In terms of the timing of your bets, you can make all of them right up until the coin toss in most cases.
+For those who are interested in live betting, or in-game betting, then you can use your apps to make bets and see adjusted odds throughout the Super Bowl.

-That all depends on your definition of “best,” but we do have some of our favorites and those that are extremely popular.
-Also, keep in mind that not all of the following prop bets have been approved for wagering in Michigan.
+That all depends on your definition of “best,” but we do have some of our favorites, along with those that are extremely popular.
+Also, keep in mind that not all of the following prop bets will necessarily be approved for wagering in Michigan.

 First and foremost is the opening prop bet for the Super Bowl, and that’s the coin toss.

-That’s right, you can place a bet on if the coin will come up heads or tails.
-We’ll take a look at this prop bet from the 2020 Super Bowl as an example:
+We’ll take a look at this prop bet from the 2022 Super Bowl as an example:

 That was the line at both DraftKings Sportsbook and FanDuel Sportsbook for last year’s championship game.
 You would have to place a $103 bet to win $100 in this instance, and a toss that lands the other way means your bet slip will be a loser.

-In 2020, the lines looked like this at DraftKings:
+In Super Bowl XLIV in Miami, the lines looked like this at DraftKings:

-What we can tell from those lines is oddsmakers expected the color to be purple (there was a rumor going around it would be a tribute to Kobe Bryant), though red, yellow/green and orange were heavily considered as well.
+What we can tell from those lines is oddsmakers expected the color to be purple (there was a rumor going around it would be a tribute to Kobe Bryant in Super Bowl LIV).
+All the same, red, yellow/green and orange were heavily considered as well.

 In any of these cases, a $100 wager would win you the amount of the odds stated.
 For example, a $100 wager on orange at +400 would pay out $500 if correct — $100 for the original bet and $400 for the win.

-Player props are also a big fan favorite — for NFL betting in general but especially for betting on the playoffs and Super Bowl.
-They can range anywhere from yards per carrying for a running back to who will have the first touchdown to which player will win the MVP award and more.
+NFL Player props are also a big fan favorite — for NFL betting odds in general, but especially for betting on the NFL playoffs and Super Bowl.
+They can range anywhere from yards per carry for a running back, to the person scoring the first touchdown, to which player will win the MVP award, and more.

-There can also be bets on what kind of play will be the first play of the game and how the first touchdown will be scored.
-In the last Super Bowl, the prop bet for what kind of play would open the game carried these betting odds:
+There can also be bets on what kind the first play of the game will be and how the first touchdown will be scored.
+In Super Bowl LV, the prop bet for what kind of play would open the game carried these betting odds:

 These are just a few of the many prop bets available for the Super Bowl.
 You’ll never really know what you’ll find until you look at the listings available in your sportsbook.

-Like many forms of betting, defining what makes a “good” prop bet or a “bad” one isn’t black and white.
-It comes down to the bettor and what they’re looking for in a bet.
+Like many forms of betting, defining what makes a “good” prop bet or a “bad” one isn’t a black-and-white discussion.
+It comes down to the bettor and what they’re looking for.